softwaresaved/automated_testing/README.md

 AssertionError: 2.000001 != 2.0000000001 within 6 places
 ```

-If we had a test to compare two values then it would pass if comparing these two values to within 0, 2 or 4 decimal places, but fail if we compared them to within 6 decimal places.
+This test passes if we compare these two values to within 0, 2 or 4 decimal places, but fails if we compare them to within 6 decimal places.

-Test frameworks for other languages provide similar functions:
+Unit test frameworks for other languages provide similar functions:

 * Cunit for C: `CU_ASSERT_DOUBLE_EQUAL(actual, expected, granularity)`
 * CPPUnit for C++: `CPPUNIT_ASSERT_DOUBLES_EQUAL(expected, actual, delta)`